 Top Ten Tips On Wedding Stationery

 If you need people to book a specific hotel or a room at your venue you need to tell your guests as soon as you can.
-It’s also helpful to pass on any information such as discounted room rates, deposits and the details of the person dealing with your group booking.
-Guests like to get these things budgeted for, booked and sorted.
+It’s also helpful to pass on any information such as discounted room rates, medications deposits and the details of the person dealing with your group booking.
+Guests like to get these things budgeted for, more about booked and sorted.
 The best way to tell people this is by sending a Save the Date.

 Ignore the wedding planners and general consensus on Google, 6 weeks before the wedding is not long enough to send out your invites.
 You need to consider the following factors:

 • Give people enough notice.
 I have known friends (now we are hitting that serious wedding / 30th birthday / baby stage in life :-o) to be booked up for 3 months worth of weekends!

 • Give people enough time to RSVP – people are busy bees and may need time to arrange childcare etc. Minimum 4 weeks.

 • Give the designer/printer/yourself enough time to create the table plan and table names.
 You will only know who is attending, how many tables you need and where everyone is sitting once your guests RSVP.
 You may also need to do a bit of work if guests have a choice of menu.
 Spreadsheets at the ready!
 4 weeks.

 • Venues usually only need around 2 weeks notice for food but always check this with them.

 Every person attending your wedding does not need an invitation.
 Remember to roughly half your guest list so that you are only http://findviagra.com/viagra-easily-helped-millions-people-around-world/ sending 1 invitation per household.